zarino/micropache/README.md

 The contents of `~/some/web/directory` will now be available at
 <http://localhost:8000> (or the first available port above that).

-If you need to run on port 80 (eg: for hassle-free WordPress hosting) pass the `--port80` command line argument.
-The `httpd` process will be run with `sudo`.
-You will be asked for an administrator password.
+You can specify the port you want to run the server on:

+    micropache --port 4000
+    micropache --port 80

+Serving on ports below 1024 will require an administrator password.

 Server logs will be output to the console.
 Press `Ctrl-C` to stop the server.